HONDA-74/Advanced-JS/README.md

 - Removing or searching for a book that does not exist

 ---

-### ▶️ How to Run Lab 2

-1. Open `Lab2/index.html` in your browser.
-2. Open **Developer Tools → Console**.
-3. Uncomment the JavaScript file you want to test.
-4. Refresh the page to see the output.

----
 ## Lac3
 ---
 ## ▶️ How to Run